What's The #1 Biggest Bang For Your Buck DIY Project? It's My How To Wainscoting Technique

 These old tubs are sure "in" right now!
 They don't cost much to reglaze either if you happen to come across an oldie at a flea market.

 MDF (medium density fiberboard) It's sooo cheap!
-I did my bathroom with 2 sheets that cost approximately $35.00 each.
+I did my bathroom and living room with 2 sheets.

 Power Nail Gun